 Are tent heaters safe if they don’t use propane?
 Again, yes.

 Many campsites offer electrical hook up, meaning you can power your electrical items just like at home.
-This is great for keeping your phones, headlamps and other hiking tech juiced up, or installing a fan on those scorching summer days.
+This is great for keeping your best headlamp, flashlight, phone, and other hiking tech juiced up, or installing a fan on those scorching summer days.
 This setup also gives you the option of bringing an electrical heater from home.

 An electrical heater is perfectly safe to use if you follow the golden rules stated above.
 Don’t use an electrical heater if you have any doubts about your tent’s waterproofing.
 This is because water, humans and electricity do not constitute the kindest cocktail.